zeroth-tech/settlement-solutions/README.md

-# settlement-solutions
+# Zeroth Settlement Solutions
-This is the repo for products within Zeroth Settlement Solutions, Inc.  A subsidiary of Zeroth Technology Inc. that focuses on supply chain.
+This is the repo for the open source products and methods within Zeroth Settlement Solutions, Inc.  It is the subsidiary of Zeroth Technology Inc. that focuses on the confidential settlement of real-world products.